Radio Limerick One

-Radio Limerick One, also called Limerick 95FM and RLO at times, was the licensed radio station serving Limerick city and county.
+Radio Limerick One, also called Limerick 95FM and RLO at times, was a licensed radio station serving Limerick city and county.
 Licensed by the Independent Radio and Television Commission in 1989, its licence was removed in 1996 for misbehaviour, although the station did not leave the airwaves.
-It was eventually replaced by Limerick's Live 95FM as the licensed operator.
+It was eventually replaced as the licensed operator by Limerick's Live 95FM.

 History

 The station started broadcasting in October 1989 from studios in Dooradoyle, Limerick.
-Its early days were the most memorable as the station had separate radio shows covering about 20 different topics; given Limerick's tradition for a multitude of high-quality pirates covering a wide range of tastes, having a single station to cater for everybody was a task, but one which RLO took to, assisted by the talents of some of those former pirates.

-Initially the main presenters at the station were John Ryan, Dr. John Moloney, Declan Copues, Pamela Wilson, Francis Jones and Ger Bradshaw.
-"Stereo 95 FM, Radio Limerick One" was how one of their main jingles used to go, with the station's catchphrase, "Closer to You", being the main thrust in the promotion of the station to a community that had been starved of local, non-Dublin-focussed radio.
+In its early days, the station had separate radio shows covering about 20 different topics.

-Due to falling ratings the station rebranded itself as Limerick 95FM and moved to 100 O'Connell St. in the centre of Limerick city, around 1992.
+Around 1992, the station rebranded itself as "Limerick 95FM" and moved to 100 O'Connell St. in the centre of Limerick city.
 Changes in ownership occurred through the years as well.
 During this period, the station became among the first Irish radio stations to transmit via satellite - a service called "Ireland's Overnight Network", allowing other stations to air its generic overnight content in order to operate 24 hours a day without relying on automated playlists.

 Irish Satellite Radio

 Limerick 95FM also had a sister station for a time called Irish Satellite Radio broadcast via Astra 1B on frequency 11538 V.

 The station was on the VH1 TV channel transponder using the analogue transmission system known as Panda.
 It featured a different schedule, programs and news than the Local variant but at times would simulcast with Limerick 95FM for special events.

-The Astra satellite allowed the station to broadcast to Europe and parts of North Africa.

-ISR was popular with listeners around the world including ex-pats who enjoyed listening to another Irish radio station, an alternative to RTÉ Radio 1, which incidentally also broadcast from the same transponder.
+ISR was available to listeners around the world including ex-pats who enjoyed listening to another Irish radio station, an alternative to RTÉ Radio 1, which also broadcast from the same transponder.

 Both the UK and Germany in particular tuned into Astra 1 transmissions due to their respective countries subscription TV packages emanating from the bird.

 Thus Irish satellite radio picked up a large audience from subscribers to the Sky UK service or indeed people who had installed free-to-air satellite equipment.

-Several prominent satellite TV listings magazines including Satellite Times and What Satellite TV listed the stations program schedule every month.
+Several satellite TV listings magazines including Satellite Times and What Satellite TV listed the stations program schedule every month.